data-capsule/fogros2-sgc/docs/webrtc.md

 RIB: stores ROS node hosted machine <-> token mapping.

 One publisher, Multiple subscribers: every topic has an offer, subscriber supplies with the answer. create a separate peer to peer relationship by exchanging the offer and answer.
+To break the tie, we use publisher as the entity that issues and publishes offers, the subscriber poll/query the offers.

 On node create, create a RTC listener; advertise the node name with the RTC listener whenever there is a node.